mattdotts/Investigation-Docs/Cyber_Suspect_interview.md

 **Proving control of the device**

-* For each known device, identify the device and ask - "Is this your device?"
+* For each known (collected) device, identify the device and ask - "Is this your device?"
 * How did you obtain it?
 * Who has permission to use it?
 * Who has access to it?